Russia Travel Blog | All about Russia in English

 The Final Years of the Russian Empire, Karl Bulla, photo 22

-Alexander Kerensky with assistants – Minister-Chairman of the Provisional Government between the February and October revolutions (1917).
+Alexander Kerensky with his assistants – Minister-Chairman of the Provisional Government between the February and October revolutions (1917).

 The Final Years of the Russian Empire, Karl Bulla, photo 23